• Skip to main content

 A trucker once said, “Everything in your house came on a truck – including the house.”
 North Carolinians rely on men and women who carry the goods that we need and want.
 They work long hours and suffer serious accidents at an alarming rate.
 Workers’ compensation covers truck drivers when they are injured in the […]

-Filed Under: Cases in the News, Legislative Action, Safety Information, Workers' Compensation Tagged With: Articles, Compensable Injury, Congress, North Carolina, North Carolina Workers' Compensation, Occupational Accident, Senate Bill, Truckers, workers compensation
+Filed Under: In the News, Workers' Compensation Tagged With: Articles, Compensable Injury, Congress, North Carolina, North Carolina Workers' Compensation, Occupational Accident, Senate Bill, Truckers, workers compensation

 May 16, 2014 By nicole